imagineLife/big-site/content/k8s/containers-first.md

 ## Beyond a Single Host
 Docker and docker compose are great.
 In my experience they have primarily been used on a single host machine, running all the containers in 1 piece of hardware.

+## Containers vs Virtual Machines
+VMs have their own OS, whereas docker containers don't.
+VMs are bigger than docker containers.

+## Containers are available
+Dockerhub.
+Containers (_images_) are available on dockerhub.
+Images are like containers, but images are not running.
+An image can be used to create many containers.

+Images are available on dockerhub for things like...
+- data stores (mysql, mongodb, redis, etc)
+- programming-languages (python, node, etc)
+- ...many more things